Facts & stats

 - The operation of Gatwick contributes around £2 billion annually to the economy of London and the South East

-- We are investing £1.2 billion between 2008 and 2014.
-Since the change of ownership in December 2009, Gatwick has invested over £900 million in upgrading facilities for its customers
+- We invested £1.2 billion between 2008 and 2014 and are continuing to invest.
+Since the change of ownership in December 2009, Gatwick has invested over £900 million in upgrading facilities for its customers.

 Improvements made so far